AxadjonovOyatillo21/Bookshelf-API/README.md

                 "success": true
             }
         ```
-        ⚠️ You can see updates by sending GET request to endpoint /books
+        ⚠️ You can see updates by sending GET request to endpoint "/books"
-        or by sending GET request to endpoint /books/2
+        or by sending GET request to endpoint "/books/2"

 * ### ⚠️ Warning
-    * If you enter wrong value to parametres, for example "rating": "new_rating", "rating" parameter is Integer, and you can't enter wrong value, it raises TypeError and then API responses 400 error with message 'bad request'
+    * If you enter wrong value to parametres, for example "rating": "new_rating". "rating" parameter is"integer", so you can't give  "string" value to this parameter.
+If you enter wrong values, API returns "400" error with message "bad request"
     * Example
         * Request: ``` PATCH/ http://127.0.0.1:5000/2 ```
             * Request body: